overture-stack/website/markdown/documentation/song/admin/schemas/index.md

 ## The Song Base Schema

-The **base schema** is a minimal set of data needed for a schema.
+The **base schema** is a minimal data set needed for a schema.
 The base schema data includes basic non-identifiable primary keys of patient data, including:

 - Donor ID, Specimen ID, and Sample ID
 - Basic cancer sample descriptors